helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 reward.
 This is undesirable behavior as the increased reward is not going to provide any meaningful increase in coverage.

-You can also see some dense urban areas such as SF and NYC have a very high density of hotspots.
+You can also see some dense urban areas such as SF and NYC have a very high density of Hotspots.
-These areas may be over-saturated and if not, will likely reach over saturation with the number of hotspots coming online and hotspot-based reward targeting overly benefiting dense areas.
+These areas may be over-saturated and if not, will likely reach over saturation with the number of Hotspots coming online and Hotspot-based reward targeting overly benefiting dense areas.

 # Stakeholders

-All hotspot owners or potential owners will be effected by this HIP as it affects the method by which earnings are calculated for all proof-of-coverage based rewards.
-Owners or Patreons who have setup hotspots to optimize for the existing PoC method and reward structure may be especially affected.
+All Hotspot owners or potential owners will be effected by this HIP as it affects the method by which earnings are calculated for all proof-of-coverage based rewards.
+Owners or Patreons who have setup Hotspots to optimize for the existing PoC method and reward structure may be especially affected.

 Additionally the Helium development team will have considerable work implementing the proposed